 Section 4.1.1 of the City's Official Plan contains policies with the primary objective to provide for an appropriate range, variety and mix of housing types and styles, densities, tenure and affordability to satisfy the varying housing needs of our community through all stages of life.
 The proposed development increases the range of dwelling units available in the city.
-The development is contemplated to include a range of unit types including, one and two bedroom units.
+The development is contemplated to include a range of unit types including, one, two and three-bedroom units along with 50 affordable dwelling units that will be made available for rent by the owner.
 The wide range of units, in this location, will appeal to a variety of household needs.